 Machu Picchu’s famed status draws millions of tourists a year to Peru (and for good reason – it is just as incredible as any blogger makes it out to be).
 However, an equally awe-inspiring wonder awaits adventurous travelers willing to get just a bit off the well worn Lima-Cusco-Machu Picchu track: Colca Canyon.

 Colca Canyon used to be pretty much unheard of, which is crazy considering it’s just a half day’s drive from the pretty city of Arequipa.
-Even now, with 2 day tours costing just under $30 (including accommodation), the natural and cultural wonder doesn’t receive the praise it deserves.
+Even now, with 2 day tours costing just under $30 with accommodation (I went with FindLocalTrips), the natural and cultural wonder doesn’t receive the praise it deserves.

 I never would have guessed the truth before visiting, but if I had to choose between visiting Machu Picchu and Colca Canyon, I would go with Colca Canyon, especially for any animal-crazed (guys, CONDORS!) nature-lovers like me.
 And that’s saying a LOT, considering I got horrible altitude sickness and spent much of the trip alternating between clutching my stomach and clawing at my head.